Sobhan-SRZA/All-For-One-Bot/README.md

     <img align="right" src ="https://cdn.discordapp.com/icons/1054814674979409940/0f4df37209685530a9c8577578ca8e58.png?size=4096" width=25% >
   </a>
 Hi there👋🏻

 In this project, we built a discord bot that has all the features of other bots.

 This bot has features such as ticketing system, giveaway system, music system, backup system, social media alert system, moderation system, fun system, economy system, and it also has more features, but it was not mentioned because the text was too long.

-To support the project, please promote it and give it a star⭐. this source bot writes with love and somuch works❤️‍🔥, so please give **"star ⭐️"** to this project❤️
+To support the project, please promote it and give it a star⭐.

+this source bot writes with love and somuch works❤️‍🔥, so please give **star ⭐** to this project❤️

 <details><summary> Some Images About The Bot📌 </summary>
 soon📪